Naqeeb1124/abdelrahman-portfolio/_projects/16-airfoil-coord-generator-xyz/index.md

 ---
 layout: default
-categories: [Web Development, Aerospace, CAD, Python]
+categories: [Web Development, Aerospace, CAD, Python, Programming]
 title: "Web-Based Airfoil Coordinate Generator"
 description: "A web application that generates and converts NACA airfoil coordinates for CAD applications.
 Users can generate coordinates for any 4-digit NACA airfoil or convert existing coordinate files into a SolidWorks-compatible format."
 files: